ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 in Python 3.9.
 I rely upon the `files()` function in this package, and for that reason this package requires Python 3.9.

+## Road map for the remainder of this README document

 # `importlib.resources`: Selected basics
 ## Background
 [`importlib`](https://docs.python.org/3/library/importlib.html), a Python built-in library, appeared in Python 3.1 and